 I have worked with actors, court attorneys, and musicians helping to develop and reach full command of students unique voices.
 I focus on concepts of linguistics and teach IPA to singers wanting to learn foreign language.
 I also help students to understand vocal control and how it relates to diction, enunciation, and breathing.

-I began singing and playing piano at age 5.
-I have been involved in school and church choirs including The Total Experience Gospel Choir, Seattle Pacific University Women's Choir, and The Spokane Area Children's Chorus.
-Musical productions include Grease, Once Upon a Mattress, Chicago, and Les Miserables.
+I began singing and playing piano at age five.
+I have been involved in school and community choirs including The Total Experience Gospel Choir, Seattle Pacific University Women's Choir, and The Spokane Area Children's Chorus.
+Musical productions including Grease, Once Upon a Mattress, Chicago, and Les Miserables.
 I have been a featured soloist in ensembles throughout my life.
 I also performed in the Jazz Ensemble at Seattle Central Community College for three years as a vocalist and pianist.

 I have an extensive background as a performer in small and large bands in the Seattle area.
-I have played in various venues throughout the area including Benaroya Hall, McCall Hall, Tula's Nightclub, and the Nectar Lounge to name a few.
-I have also worked as a studio musician with various electronic music producers and bands.
+I have played in various venues throughout the area including Key Arena, Benaroya Hall, McCall Hall, Folk Life Festival, Marymoor Park, Highway 99 Blues Club, Tula's Nightclub, and the Nectar Lounge to name a few.
+I have also worked as a studio musician with various funk, soul, and electronic music producers and bands.

-I also study and teach West African dance and have traveled to Guinea, Conakry to study dance and music with Les Ballets African a premier African dance ensemble that tours the world.
+I study African dance and other forms of dance including hip-hop, house, and have traveled to Guinea, Conakry to study dance and music with Les Ballets African a premier African dance ensemble that tours the world.
 I also spent the summer of 2012 working with a non-profit organization in Chiapas, Mexico teaching music and dance to kids k-12 in the Indigenous Village of Ignacio Allende.
+More recently I have been studying and performing with Pat Wright and The Total Experience Gospel Choir since 2014.

 *** Lesson Details *** As your teacher I can help you thrive in music.
 I promise to provide a fun learning experience with lots of laughs and smiles.
 My number one goal is to help build a love and passion for music and boost student's confidence.
 I understand and appreciate different levels of experience and make sure to cater the lesson to the individual.
 Whether my students are young or old; whether they view voice or piano lessons as a just-for-fun hobby; or whether they wish to pursue a serious music career - I am happy to facilitate all of this and more, as we work together to reach their goals.